TeenLife

 Scholarships, 529 plans, and FAFSA are great, but here are other options worth exploring.

-• Comparing financial aid offers from all the colleges who’ve accepted you.
+• Comparing financial aid offers from all the colleges that’ve accepted you.

-• Applying for work-study, which is a federally-funded program enabling students to work part-time and use your earnings to help pay for college expenses.
+• Applying for work-study, which is a federally funded program enabling students to work part-time and use their earnings to help pay for college expenses.

 • Meeting with your college of choice’s financial aid people.
 You can appeal for additional financial aid and also see whether your college offers additional grants or scholarships for your major.